BioGenGeek/Mohammad-Yaghmouri-PhD-Candidate-/README.md

 - Yaghmouri M, Izadi P. Role of the Neanderthal Genome in Genetic Susceptibility to COVID-19: 3p21.
 31 Locus in the Spotlight.
 Biochemical Genetics.
 2024 Feb 12:1-25.

-- Letafati A., Salahi O., Yaghmouri M., Vasheghani A., et al. The Role of Pyroptosis in Respiratory Virus Infections (in progress)

 #### Congress (2024)

 - Afsharpour,M., Yaghmouri, M., Tarahomi, M.,  Maldar, M., The Impact of DNA Methylation Changes in DNA Repair Genes on the Risk of Colorectal Cancer in Patients with Lynch Syndrome Compared to a Control
   Population.
 The International Congress on Cancer Genomics 2024
-- Yaghmouri, M., Exploring the Relationship Between Alzheimer's Disease and the Metabolome: Insights from mRNA Expression Analysis.
-The 8th International Congress on ‌Biomedicine 2024

 - Yaghmouri, M., Integration of Bioinformatics and Computational Biology in Deciphering Molecular Mechanisms of Atherosclerosis: A Novel Approach.
 The 10th International Congress on Biology

 #### BOOKS (in Edition)

-- Letafati A., Yaghmouri M., Haidari M., Masumi Z., et al. Epigenetic Clocks and Aging Biomarkers: From DNA Methylation to Biological Age

 - Letafati A., Salehi A., Yaghmouri M., Askari MR., et al. NK Cell Exhaustion in Cancer: From Activation to Exhaustion

 -	Letafati A., Yaghmouri M., Askari MR., et al. Interplay Between Tumor Suppressors Pathways & Oncogenic Signaling in Cancer

--	Letafati A., Nik S., Rahimi F., Yaghmouri M., et al.  Unveiling Amyotrophic Lateral Sclerosis: Understanding Neurological and Therapeutic Avenues